Tips for success

 You’ll have looked into qualifications before you started applying for jobs, but you should check with employers about which qualifications they believe are most useful for their particular role and organisation.

 Be prepared in interviews to describe how your qualification compares with local ones.
 Remember your interviewer may have a similar qualification, so be tactful if you think your version is better!
-For information on how qualifications from overseas compare with local ones, check the section on ‘Showing how qualifications fit - general’ on the Getting yourself job-ready page.

 Check if there is a professional group you can join to show that you understand how your industry or profession operates in New Zealand.